-The WWTP is located on the norther portion of 320 Scajaquada Street in Buffalo, New York.
+The subject site is located at 320 Scajaquada Street in Buffalo, New York.
 The surrounding area has mainly residential uses with some commercial and industrial properties adjacent to the site.
 In addition, there is a Brownfield Site (C915196B - 1010 East Delavan Avenue) and a State Superfund Site (915196 - 250 Colorado Avenue) adjacent to the site.
 Approximate subject property central coordinates are as follows.